smolnar/vampart/README.md

 **Artworks**:

 Please, refer to respective websites of galleries for more information on license.
+All of the artworks are used purely for non-commercial and research activities in scope of this project.
 We own and guarantee nothing :scream:.

 **Source Code:**